Accounting Policies (Notes)

 Basis of Presentation and Principles of Consolidation

-The Expedited Freight segment operates a comprehensive national network providing expedited regional, inter-regional and national LTL services.
-Expedited Freight offers customers local pick-up and delivery and other services including final mile, truckload, shipment consolidation and deconsolidation, warehousing, customs brokerage and other handling.
+Through the Expedited LTL segment, we operate a comprehensive national network to provide expedited regional, inter-regional and national less-than-truckload ("LTL") services.
+Expedited LTL offers customers local pick-up and delivery and other services including shipment consolidation and deconsolidation, warehousing, customs brokerage and other handling.

-The Intermodal segment provides first- and last-mile high value intermodal container drayage services both to and from seaports and railheads.
-Intermodal also offers dedicated contract and Container Freight Station (“CFS”) warehouse and handling services.
+Our Intermodal segment provides first- and last-mile high value intermodal container drayage services both to and from seaports and railheads.
+Intermodal also offers dedicated contract and CFS warehouse and handling services.
+Today, Intermodal operates primarily in the Midwest and Southeast, with a smaller operational presence in the Southwest.

-The Company’s consolidated financial statements include Forward Air Corporation and its wholly-owned subsidiaries.
-Intercompany accounts and transactions have been eliminated in consolidation.
+The accompanying consolidated financial statements of the Company include Forward Air Corporation and its subsidiaries.
+Significant intercompany accounts and transactions have been eliminated in consolidation.

 Use of Estimates

-The preparation of the consolidated financial statements in conformity with U.S. principles generally accepted accounting principles (“GAAP”) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and expenses during the reporting period.
+The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
+Significant areas requiring management estimates include the following key financial areas:

 Cash and Cash Equivalents